 When in College you have to spend time researching topics.
-Answer the quiz questions about ornaments on the website for a chance to win a scholarship.
-You will also need to include one paragraph telling them your intended area of study and what you would like to do after graduation.
+Answer the questions (answers are to be found on their website) and then include one paragraph along with your answers to the quiz, telling us your intended area of study at college and what you would like to do after you graduate.

 Any graduating high school senior or current college/university student in the United States with a 3.0 GPA or higher.For more information, please visit the OrnamentShop.com website.

 Stuck at Prom Duck Brand Duct Tape Scholarship - Outside Scholarship